chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

 Runtime dependencies
 ~~~~~~~~~~~~~~~~~~~~

-Scikit-learn requires the following dependencies both at build time and at
+Jax-learn requires the following dependencies both at build time and at
 runtime:

 - Python (>= 3.8),